-The twentieth century saw a 99% reduction in the risk of death associated with pregnancy, One technology that played a major role in this reduction is the appropriate use of the cesarean section when the unborn baby shows signs of fetal distress.
+The twentieth century saw a 99% reduction in the risk of death associated with pregnancy.
+One technology that played a significant role in this reduction is the appropriate use of the cesarean section when the unborn baby shows signs of fetal distress.

-The medical team taking care of the mother and baby are responsible for monitoring the progress of the labor and delivery for signs of fetal distress, and when appropriate, performing a cesarean section.
+The medical team taking care of the mother and baby is responsible for monitoring the progress of the labor and delivery for signs of fetal distress and performing a cesarean section when appropriate.

-Many things can happen during birth that cause fetal distress and the need for a cesarean section.
-A few include: an infant that is too large to pass through the birth canal; labor not progressing because the cervix has stopped dilating; and/or the infant is in a breech position, with its feet coming out first instead of the head.
+Many things can happen during birth that causes fetal distress and the need for a cesarean section.
+A few include: an infant that is too large to pass through the birth canal; labor not progressing because the cervix has stopped dilating; and the infant is in a breech position, with its feet coming out first instead of the head.

-Monitoring of the fetal heart rate is one of the important ways that the medical team monitors the baby during labor and delivery.
-Changes in the fetal heart rate are an indicator of fetal distress and that the infant is not getting sufficient oxygen.
-This is referred to fetal hypoxia.
-When this situation arises, a decision to perform a cesarean section may be critical to the health of the infant.
+Monitoring the fetal heart rate is one of the important ways that the medical team monitors the baby during labor and delivery.
+Changes in the heart rate indicate fetal distress, and the infant is not getting sufficient oxygen.
+This is referred to as fetal hypoxia.
+When this situation arises, deciding to perform a cesarean section may be critical to the infant’s health.
 An infant suffering from hypoxia during delivery can develop cerebral palsy.

 Cerebral palsy is a crippling condition that affects the brain and central nervous system.
 The symptoms of cerebral palsy can be mild in some cases.
-In severe cases, cerebral palsy can cause uncontrollable reflex movements, intellectual disabilities, seizures, vision and hearing problems and other very serious physical injuries and permanent disabilities.
+In severe cases, cerebral palsy can cause uncontrollable reflex movements, intellectual disabilities, seizures, vision and hearing problems, and other strenuous physical injuries and permanent disabilities.

 The National Institute of Health recently published a statement concluding that the appropriate use of cesarean section when there are signs of fetal distress has reduced the number of cases of cerebral palsy even though the overall rate of cerebral palsy has not decreased.
 The NIH explains this anomaly by pointing out that cesarean sections have also increased the overall survival rate of newborns.

-The healthcare providers caring for the mother and infant during the labor and delivery process owe the mother and the baby a legal duty of care.
-If the healthcare providers do not respond to an emergency situation, such a fetal distress/fetal hypoxia, in accordance with the accepted standard of care, the healthcare provider has violated this duty of care.
+The healthcare providers caring for the mother and infant during the labor and delivery owe the mother and the baby a legal duty of care.
+If the healthcare providers do not respond to an emergency, such as fetal distress/fetal hypoxia, by the accepted standard of care, the healthcare provider has violated this duty of care.

-When this happens and the mother or infant are injured the healthcare providers may be liable for medical malpractice and responsible for the past and future medical costs along with other recoverable damages associated which in the case of severe cerebral palsy can be extraordinary.
+When this happens, and the mother or infant is injured, the healthcare providers may be liable for medical malpractice and responsible for the past and future medical costs along with other recoverable damages associated, which in the case of severe cerebral palsy can be extraordinary.

-If you believe your child has suffered birth injuries as a result of the failure to provide a timely C-section, an experienced personal injury lawyer can review the circumstances of your case with you and ensure that your legal rights and the rights of your child are protected.
+Suppose you believe your child has suffered birth injuries due to the failure to provide a timely C-section.
+In that case, an experienced personal injury lawyer can review the circumstances of your case with you and ensure that your legal and child’s rights are protected.